 China is currently in a headlong rush to reinvent itself for the 2008 Olympics and more importantly as a 21st-century superpower.
 Nowhere is this more is this evident than in the capital Beijing which is undergoing a transformation as no other city has ever seen before.
 In this series of posts, I’ll be examining the growth from my own perspective as an outsider and from native Beijingers who are forging a new China out of a situation that can only be described as extremely complex.

 Photo by bmgallery

-For such a large populous Beijing has a woeful transport system which is horribly overcrowded and the volume of road traffic only adds to the dreadful pollution which casts its grim shadow over the city most days.
+For such a large populous Beijing has a woeful transport system that is horribly overcrowded and the volume of road traffic only adds to the dreadful pollution which casts its grim shadow over the city most days.
 Below ground things aren’t much better.
-The subway system consisted of only 2 lines in 2007 (compared with 15 in London, a city half the size) but after a cash injection of over $30 billion things are looking up and by the time of the Olympics it will have more than doubled in length with an extra 561 kilometers planned by 2015.
+The subway system consisted of only 2 lines in 2007 (compared with 15 in London, a city half the size) but after a cash injection of over $30 billion things are looking up and by the time of the Olympics it will have more than doubled in length with an extra 561 kilometres planned by 2015.

-At the other end of the social spectrum I was surprised to see that the iPhone was very much the fashion du jour amongst the rich elite who apparently buy them on the black market having been brought over from the US or Europe; somewhat ironic considering where they are manufactured!
+At the other end of the social spectrum, I was surprised to see that the iPhone was very much the fashion du jour amongst the rich elite who apparently buy them on the black market having been brought over from the US or Europe; somewhat ironic considering where they are manufactured!
 They are of course pre-hacked to work on the local networks and in a feat of home-grown ingenuity have software installed to enable Chinese language input.
 One estimate puts the number in China at a staggering 400,000 (about 1 in 10 sold worldwide)!!
 The other interesting fact is that they cost more than 4,000 RMB (US$570), about 40% more than in the US and around 50% of an average urban family’s income.

 More from this series: